-Respect the circadian rhythm is fundamental.
+Respecting the circadian rhythm is fundamental.
 This assumes that you go to bed early and get up refreshed after about 8 hours.

 On the other hand, aerobic exercise is another way to help balance hormones and improves the sensitivity of muscle cells to insulin action.
-This is fundamental in diabetics or people with disorders of carbohydrate metabolism.
+This is fundamental in diabetics or in people with disorders of carbohydrate metabolism.

 Exercise also contributes to the release of neurochemicals associated with the feeling of wellbeing and calm, so it is another factor that contributes to reducing stress.

 Regulating hormones will bring changes in vitality, blood glucose concentration, sleep and wakefulness, feeling of well-being and mood, the menstrual cycle in women, libido and many other aspects.